 characteristics of the built-in speaker the effective useful range is about

 200-20,000Hz, but output from the 3.5mm audio jack will give a greater usable

 range at the low end.

 The controls on the Signal Generator are a frequency control picker, and to its right, a volume control slider and signal type selector panel.
-Use this signal type selector to select signal Off, Sine Wave, White Noise, or Pink Noise.
+Use this signal type selector to select signal Off, Sine Wave, White or Pink Noise, or Sweep Generator.

 The volume slider controls the volume for all signal types.

 Using the frequency control picker wheels, frequency of the sine wave can be selected accurately to within 1Hz.

 To set the Sweep Generator, use the frequency control picker to select start and stop frequencies, then tap the number under the "Start f", "Stop f" labels to set the value.
 Also use this picker to select the duration of the sweep, in milliseconds and tap the number under the "Sweep time" label to set it.
 So that for example 15,000 milliseconds will be 15 seconds sweep duration.